English village: South Korea

 English villages in South Korea provide a short-term immersion English experience in a live-in environment where only English is spoken.
 This is intended to promote English learning and to build students' Anglo-American cultural awareness.
-The first English village was opened in August 2004 in Ansan, Gyeonggi-do province.
-Additional English villages have been opened in both Gyeonggi-do and Seoul.
+The first English village was opened in August 2004 in Ansan, Gyeonggi Province.
+Additional English villages have been opened in both Gyeonggi Province and Seoul.
 As of September 2012, there are 32 of such mini towns in suburban areas.

 English villages employ a mixture of foreign native speakers of English and fluent English-speaking Korean staff.
 They are intended to help students face the particular challenges of speaking English in the Korean context.
 Many families seek to improve their children's English ability by sending them to expensive after-school programs and by sending them to study abroad in English-speaking countries.
 Study abroad results in a substantial amount of money leaving the country.
 The English villages are intended to reduce this loss, and make the immersion experience accessible to students from low-income families as well.
 However, many questions remain whether the English villages will be cost-effective.
 In fact, most have been privatized due to operating losses.

 The English village concept is to be expanded in the near future as financially it has not been a complete failure.
 The government will begin to use money for projects like this in the future in addition to sending students on scholarships overseas, despite spending money on short term construction projects.